-- By the end of 2017, the National Health Care Plan will have been amended to include incentives for prosthetists, othotists and physical therapists to locate in provincial physical therapy centres. - By the end of 2014, the Post-Secondary Education Act will have been amended to permit the establishment of physical rehabilitation programmes at the Minelandian Technical University.
+- By the end of 2021, the National Health Care Plan will have been amended to include incentives for prosthetists, orthotists and physical therapists to locate in provincial physical therapy centres. - By the end of 2020, the Post-Secondary Education Act will have been amended to permit the establishment of physical rehabilitation programmes at the Minelandian Technical University. - By the end of 2020, a Priority Assistive Products List (APL) which includes "hearing aids, wheelchairs, communication aids, spectacles, artificial limbs, pill organizers, memory aids and other essential items for many older people and people with disabilities to be able to live a healthy, productive and dignified life" with support of guidelines provided by the World Health Organization (WHO), to make sure the essential assistive devices are made available in an affordable and accessible fashion.